fengrujie0721/Financial-Records-Analysis/README.md

 A set of poll data called election_data.csv is composed of three columns: Voter ID, County, and Candidate.
 Create a Python script that analyzes the votes and calculates each of the following:

-The total number of votes cast
+The total number of votes cast.

-A complete list of candidates who received votes
+A complete list of candidates who received votes.

-The percentage of votes each candidate won
+The percentage of votes each candidate won.

-The total number of votes each candidate won
+The total number of votes each candidate won.

-The winner of the election based on popular vote
+The winner of the election based on popular vote.